Are they the same?

 As home builders, it's our duty to respect our planet by lessening the amount of waste throughout the build process.
 We do this through repurposing materials like lumber scraps from framing that can be used as wall bracing for heavy cabinets and shower glass.
 Plus a lot of what is taken down during demolition of a property can be recycled, like metal from HVAC components, rebar and old plumbing pipes.

-So what’s green living got to do with healthy?
+So what’s green living got to do with healthy living?

+Short answer, not as much as most would assume.
 Some people think that healthy home construction requires the use of straw, hay, clay, hemp, or a myriad of other bio-based products, many of which have not been adequately reviewed for performance and probably won’t pass local building codes.
-Even worse, many companies that manufacture these alternative building materials claim they are nontoxic when they can actually harbor their own unhealthy substances and even mold.

-Don’t get us wrong.
-We love and respect Mother Earth.
-And much of what we do as healthy home builders is right in line with the cleanest, most sustainable best building practices by default.
-But when it boils down to brass tacks, the health and wellbeing of homeowners and pets should be the primary goal.
+Of course, we love and respect Mother Earth.
+And much of what we do as healthy home builders is right in line with the cleanest, most sustainable, best building practices by default.
+But when it boils down to the most important aspects of any build project, the health and wellbeing of homeowners and pets is the primary goal in a healthy home.
 More on this in a moment.

 Are green buildings unhealthy?

 In terms of indoor environmental quality, research by Current Environmental Health Reports shows that, on average, green buildings had reduced amounts of harmful substances like volatile organic compounds (VOCs) compared to their traditionally built counterparts.
-This is another step in the right direction.
-Healthy building takes this a step further by building to eliminate harmful VOC indoor air.
+Green buildings are actually not considered unhealthy, but it's important to note that wellness is not the primary goal either.

-But these studies do not always account for every factor that makes for a healthy home.
-Lesser known factors that often get overlooked are things like acoustics, which scored lower in green buildings in several studies.
+Where these studies lack is their oversight of factors that specifically make for a healthy home.
+For example, lesser-known factors that often get overlooked are things like acoustics, which scored lower in green buildings.
 This means the study's occupants living in a green home were less satisfied with the structure’s noise control.
-And, as we discuss in our book Healthier Homes , noise pollution is just one factor that many of us don’t even think about that affects human health and can add to our stress levels.
+And, as discussed in the book Healthier Homes, noise pollution is just one factor out of many that many don’t think about affecting human health.
+Natural light, and enough lighting, are other necessities that often get put on the backburner.
+Remember, the goal here is to reduce background stress levels, not raise them.

 It's not just the construction process that can have an impact on the environment - the materials themselves can be labeled as sustainable, too.